 So with all of this as background, your might wonder what a Universal Basic Income should pay.
-My working proposal for the United States is [$1,000/month] for everyone over age 18, [$400/month] for everyone over 12 years old, [$200/month] for every child.
+My working proposal for the United States is $1,000/month for everyone over age 18, $400/month for everyone over 12 years old, $200/month for every child.
 These numbers might seem extremely low, but keep in mind, the goal here isn't to make people well off; it's simply to let them take care of their basic needs.
 We have mistakenly come to embrace unlimited wants, and we can free ourselves from this by re-establishing a clear distinction between wants and needs.
 We should also remember that our basic needs will get cheaper over time, and we won't get UBI overnight.
 So my numbers are meant to work over time as other government programs are phased out and a UBI is phased in.
 Other policies I will discuss will also serve to help bring down the cost of education and healthcare.

 You might wonder why I am proposing a lower payment for children and teenagers.
 First, we can meet many of their basic needs even more cheaply than we can for adults (for instance, several kids in a family might share a room).
 Second, I propose a lower payment in recognition of historic evidence that the number of children people have is partially determined by economics.
 UBI should not give an incentive to adults to have more children so as to “skim” their income.
 That's especially important with regard to slowing down and eventually stopping population growth: We want the birth rate to decline globally, as it has started to do in most industrialized nations in conjunction with economic progress and the decline in infant mortality.
 This will allow us to achieve peak population and put to rest the Malthusian fears of overpopulation and scarcity.

-Impact of UBI on Incomes and the Labor Market
+Impact of UBI on the Labor Market

 One of the many attractive features of a UBI is that it doesn't do away with people's ability to sell their labor.
 Suppose someone offers you $5/hour to watch her dog.
 Under a UBI system you are completely free to accept or reject that proposal.
 There is no distortion from a minimum wage.
 The reason we need a minimum wage in the current system is to guard against exploitation.
 But why does the opportunity for exploitation exist in the first place?
 Because people do not have an option to walk away from potential employment.
 With a UBI in place, they will.

 The $5 per hour dog sitting example shows why a minimum wage is a crude instrument that results in all sorts of distortions.
 You might like dogs.
 You might be able to watch several dogs at once.
-You might be able to do it while writing a blog post or watching Youtube.
+You might be able to do it while writing a blog post or watching YouTube.
 Clearly government should have no role in interfering with such a transaction.
 The same is true, though, for working in a fast food restaurant.
 If people have a walk away option, then the labor market will naturally find the right clearing price for how much it takes to get someone to work in say a McDonalds.
 That could turn out to be $15/hour, or it could turn out to be $5/hour, or it could turn out to be $30/hour.

-The UBI has two other, hugely important impacts on the Labor Market.
-The first has to do with voluntarism.
+UBI has two other, hugely important impacts on the Labor Market.
+The first has to do with volunteering.
 Today there are not enough people cleaning up the environment.
 Not enough people taking care of the sick and elderly.
 Not enough teachers.
-Labor is undersupplied in these sectors because there often is insufficient money behind the demand.
+Labor is under-supplied in these sectors because there often is insufficient money behind the demand.
 For instance, the environment itself has no money and so the demand for clean up relies entirely on donations.
 As for the elderly, many of them do not have enough savings to afford personal care.

-UBI's second big impact on the Labor Market is its potentially dramatic expansion of the reach and importance of various types of crowdfunding.
-If your basic needs are taken care of, you will be much more likely to want to start an activity that has the potential to attract some crowdfunding, such as recording music videos and putting them up on Youtube.
+Once they get going some of these new ventures can receive more traditional financing, including bank lending and venture capital, but UBI also has the potential to significantly expand the reach and importance of crowdfunding.
+If your basic needs are taken care of, you will be much more likely to want to start an activity that has the potential to attract some crowdfunding, such as recording music videos and putting them up on YouTube.
 Also, if your basic needs are taken care of, you will be much more likely to use a fraction of any income you make to participate in crowdfunding.

 UBI as a Moral Imperative

-Before proceeding to examine Informational Freedom, we should remind ourselves why individuals deserve to have their basic needs taken care of.
+Finally, before proceeding to examine Informational Freedom, we should remind ourselves why individuals deserve to have their basic needs taken care of.
 Why should they have this right by virtue of being born, just as they do the right to breathe air?